vishwaksen-1/voronoi-like/README.md

 - `voronoi.ipynb` — the original notebook (ipywidgets cell was removed to avoid frontend issues).
 - `run_voronoi.py` — small launcher that checks the environment and runs the GUI.
 - `requirements.txt` — recommended dependencies to install in a virtual environment.
+ - `stimMaker.py` — small helper to convert saved Voronoi image pairs into square, bordered stimuli suitable for experiments (see below).

 # Supported platforms
 - Linux (X11/Wayland with a working Qt + GUI environment)